LeighAllenDev/Back-to-the-arcade/README.md

 * During the testing phase, the logo had issues where it would spontainiously change its size and position on tablets, this has now been fixed with an aditional media query.

 ### Body:
+* The body element has sections on it that on a larger screen all flex in a row however on a smaller screen it took a lot of testing to get them to show up correctly.
+I was not confident with CSS flexing but after some experimentation I was able to get the sections to stack up correctly.
+* The images between the text on the features and index pages both use the same css styling, originally they were seperate with the images as backgrounds in css however I realised that if they are img elements on in the html it is easier to make their styling more uniform with each other.
+* The images also caused issues on smaller devices so I decided it was better for them to only show up on larger devices as they didn't sit right on mobiles.

 ### Footer:
+The footer element works across all device sizes and the links opened new tabs across all devices thanks to me using the _blank actribute.
+The code works as it was closely borrowed from a previous project on Code Institute.
+On mobile devices, if the user has the apps for the social network links then rather than opening a new tab the link directly opens the app.

 Once I was happy that the project had all the desired content I was able to run the working url through some validators with the following results: -
  * I ran the website through w3 html validator.